Redesign the ride history function of the new version

-The invoicing process is very long, and the the step from My Wallet to Invoice is somewhat illogical, which resulted in the confusion among users.
+The invoicing process is very long, and the the step from My Wallet to Invoice is somewhat unintuitive, which resulted in the confusion among users.
 How can I simplify the whole user flow?
-Provided that users can select their commuting trips by using filter in Trip History, I think that adding an Invoice function to Trip History is a good way to make the invoicing process easier and more explicit.
-Then I must reorganize the structure.
+Provided that users were tend to select and invoice their commuting trips by using filter in Ride History part, I got that insight from user testing that conducted by the user research team, I believed that adding an Invoice function to Trip History is a good way to make the invoicing process easier and more explicit.

 The reorganized one was shorter than the previous one as the trip selection process was simplified.
 Moreover, by moving the Invoice function to Trip History, the redesigned user flow was more logical and user friendly.
 According to the feedbacks from passengers, they can find out where to invoice their trips now.
 Then based on the redesigned structure, I refined invoicing user flow.

 During the design process, I worked mainly with Product Managers and User Researchers.
 I got to know about the demands and user research data from them.
 However, although the files could provide me with the main problems of users, they couldn't make me really understand what they felt and walk in their shoes, so I took more than 20 trips personally to talk with the real passengers.
 What's more, whenever I finished my iteration, I would prototype it and invite passengers to test it.
-I think highly of the users' responses instead of mine, even my colleagues.
-Because I always keep it in mind that I am designing for users.
+I think highly of the users' responses instead of mine, because I always keep it in mind that I am designing for users.

 Interning at Didi greatly developed my professional UX design skills and understanding.
 I treasured every working opportunities and took down working journey by Evernote everyday.
 In the journeys, I record my design thinkings and talked to myself about what I learned and what I could do better.